Cluster and Node Management

 Remove the connectivity pool named test_pool.

-ALTER CONNECTIVITY_POOL SET sets the metadata of a connectivity pool that includes the source IP address, source port, priority, and participants.
+ALTER CONNECTIVITY_POOL SET sets the metadata of a connectivity pool that includes the source IP address, source port number, priority, and node participants.

 Syntax